AndrewLuckritz/FinalProject/01-threats.md

 They often appear as fake emails or fake login pages.

 ## 4. Unsecure Networks
-Public Wi-Fi—like in airports, hotels, or coffee shops—is one of the most common sources of digital risk.
+Public WiFi, like in airports, hotels, or coffee shops—is one of the most common sources of digital risk.

-### Why Public Wi-Fi Is Dangerous
+### Why Public WiFi Is Dangerous
 Attackers on the same network can:
 - Intercept unencrypted traffic
 - See visited websites
 - Steal login credentials
 - Inject malicious content into pages
-- Set up a fake Wi-Fi hotspot and impersonate real ones
+- Set up a fake WiFi hotspot and impersonate real ones

 ## 5. Malware